klamoureux386/ConditionPredictor/README.md

 # Project Setup

+## Aspire Setup

+1. Download the [Aspire 9.4 CLI](https://learn.microsoft.com/en-us/dotnet/aspire/whats-new/dotnet-aspire-9.4) and launch the project from the AppHost directory using `aspire run`.
+NOTE: Running from Visual Studio results an [issue](https://github.com/dotnet/aspire/issues/10377) where the Java process (and by extension, Tomcat server occupying the port) isn't gracefully terminated on project shutdown.
+Shutting down via the IDE doesn't send the SIGTERM signal properly compared to the CLI.

 ## Java & CTakes Setup

 1. Download the [latest](https://www.java.com/en/download/) version of Java (Java 17+ is required to run CTakes).
 This should automatically set up your JAVA_HOME path.